BuilderIO/builder/plugins/example/README.md

 ### Publishing

-Publishing can be done through any hosting service.
-We recommend using NPM + Unpkg.
-To publish this specific plugin send a pull request to this repo and then we will publish a new version.
+We recommend sending us a pull request with your plugin so we can publish it on your behalf.

-You can also publish to your own NPM or a hosting service.
+If required, you can also publish to your own NPM or a hosting service.

 To load a plugin from NPM